Potassium: Essential Mineral for Muscle and Heart Wellness

 • Fruits: Bananas, oranges, cantaloupe, apricots, kiwi, avocados

-• Vegetables: Sweet potatoes, spinach, broccoli, beets, tomatoes, and potatoes (especially with skin)
+• Vegetables: Sweet potatoes, spinach, broccoli, beets, tomatoes, and potatoes with skin

 • Dairy: Milk, yogurt